This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please see our full Disclosure and Privacy Policy.

 1 teaspoon fresh ground black pepper

-1/4 cup fresh parsley, minced
+1/4 cup fresh flat-leaf parsley, minced

 1 pound sage sausage

-1 tablespoon fresh minced sage
+1 tablespoon minced fresh sage

-1 tablespoon fresh minced rosemary
+1 tablespoon minced fresh rosemary

 INSTRUCTIONS

-4. In a large bowl, combine the bread cubes, celery and onions, sausage, salt, pepper, sage, rosemary, and parsley.
+- In a large mixing bowl, combine the bread cubes, celery and onions, sausage, salt, pepper, sage, rosemary, and parsley.
 Toss with a large spoon to combine.
 Mix the chicken broth and eggs and pour over the bread cubes a little at a time, tossing between each addition of more chicken broth.
 Be careful not to over-mix or the bread cubes will become mush and fall apart.
 Transfer the stuffing to a greased 9 x 13 baking dish.
 Cover and bake in the preheated oven for 30 minutes.
 Uncover and continue baking for another 35 minutes.

 NOTES

-Author: Becky
+Author: Becky Tarala

 Nowhere does it say when to add the sausage back to the rest of the ingredients